Trich is common

 How common is trichomoniasis?

 Trich is the most common, curable STI.
-Each year, there are about 1 million new cases of trichomoniasis in the United States.
-While trich affects both women and men, it is more common in women: the highest numbers of cases are in women between ages 16 and 35.
+The Centers for Disease Control and Prevention (CDC) estimates that there were more than two million trichomoniasis infections in 2018.
+While trich affects both women and men, it is more common in women.

 What are the signs and symptoms of trichomoniasis?